-Sentencing in federal criminal cases – whether they are a result of a plea or a verdict – are set by the judge.
+Sentences in federal criminal cases – whether they are a result of a plea or a verdict – are set by the judge.
 Character letters for a judge requesting a lower sentence for a defendant are a mainstay of federal criminal cases.
-This is because most federal judges limit the number live witnesses, but will receive and review almost any number of support or character letters.
+This is because most federal judges limit the number of live witnesses, but will receive and review almost any number of support or character letters.

+The goal of a character letter is to cast the defendant in the most favorable light possible.
 A character letter to a judge should establish your credibility, paint a full picture of the defendant and be respectful, among other things.
 Here’s nine tips for writing the most persuasive character letter possible.

 First, the author of the letter should tell the judge how they know the defendant.
 Use the first paragraph to build credibility and answer the following questions: